Kenny-Hui/blog-11ty/content/about/index.md

 Coming from Hong Kong, now supposedly <code>{{ metadata.bday | yearDiff }}</code> y/o :D

-If I sounds familiar to you then that's probably because I had taken part in lots of communities (e.g. Minecraft Transit Railway, OpenBVE).
-However as time passes I am just not as interested or not wanting to be involved on most of them for various reasons.
+If I sounds familiar to you then that's probably because I had taken part in other communities (e.g. Minecraft Transit Railway, OpenBVE), but as time passes I am just not as interested or not wanting to be involved on most of them for various reasons.

 Now leave me alone and let me work on my small personal projects :P